Alt Legal Connect Session Summary: IP Matters: Practical ways that IP lawyers can advance social justice

 - Race: The idea that people can be divided into different groups based on physical characteristics that they are perceived to share such as skin color, eye shape, etc., or the dividing of people in this way.

-Christian noted that we talk about racial justice be because social constructs like race have societal repercussions in everyday society.
+Christian noted that we talk about racial justice because social constructs like race have societal repercussions in everyday society.

 Historical Context of Race and IP